JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/README.md

 python evaluation.py
 ```

-If you want to export the predicted segmentations masks to<br>
-an ESRI shapefile you can run:<br>
+If you want to export the predicted segmentations masks to an ESRI shapefile you can run:<br>
 ```
 python polygons_extraction.py
 ```

-If you run evaluation.py or polygons_extraction.py,<br>
-you need a [csv file](https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/tree/master/Data/Images/Validation_Images) with the center reference coordinate for each image:<br>
+If you run evaluation.py or polygons_extraction.py,you need a [csv file](https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/tree/master/Data/Images/Validation_Images) with the center reference coordinate for each image:<br>

 center_long | center_lat | filename
 ----------- | ---------- | ---------